 So I was like when in Rome, and I participated in the promotion.
 Atlantic City and Vegas these days are not what they once were with comps.
 But if you know what you are doing, you can get some luck and success with these systems to save money on your trip.

-What the casinos are looking for on the cards is action.
+What the casinos are looking for on the cards in action.
 Movements of funds on and off of your card.
 The more money you move through the card, the more they believe you are gambling and thus losing on the casino floor.
 The more you spend, the more rewards you earn.
 Almost like a coupon exchange system, but at scale.
 Instead of saving box tops for a fundraiser, you are running money through your card and it is keeping track.

 Like going to the money cage and getting some chips for table games.
 Playing for a bit, then going back to the cage to another teller and putting the money back on the card.
 In my case I started this process with $2k on the card, then $1800 back on the card, then after my next break $2200 back on the card, and so on.
 If I went to the bathroom, I cashed out and put it on the card.
-Lunch the same thing, and my intentions were to do the same with dinner.
+Lunch was the same thing, and my intentions were to do the same with dinner.

 However, by dinner time these short-time investments had earned me enough points or credits on my card for a nice free dinner.
 Then I comped out my meal.
 Now again, I am no pro at this.
 I have friends who gamble more money than me and also work these processes to get comped much more.
 A few never pay for their casino hotel room and so forth.
 But I am happy enough to just save the money with Tzort and not worry about playing that larger game.

 My comp included an 8OZ Filet as an option and I then paid more for a crab cake starter, and a shrimp cocktail.
 This was my version of a surf and turf.
 All three were very good and perfectly prepared.
-After dinner it was time to hit the road so I could make it to the ferry before it stopped running and go across to the Eastern shore for the drive home.
+After dinner, it was time to hit the road so I could make it to the ferry before it stopped running and go across to the Eastern shore for the drive home.
 This time I would stop and stay the night with the family on the way back.
-Not that the trip was a long drive, just that it was a great opportunity to see them again and hand out on Monday with my sister, her family, and my mother.
+Not that the trip was a long drive, just that it was a great opportunity to see them again and hand them out on Monday with my sister, her family, and my mother.

-You do not have to have family on your trip you just need the Tzort connection to travel resort style.
+You do not have to have family on your trip you just need the Tzort connection to travel resort-style.

 Oh hey if you are wondering I did OK at the casino, and I sure had fun.